Higher Laminations and Affine Buildings: Laminations for the space

 \end{proof}

-Thus the map from configurations in $G/U(\cK)$ to configurations in $G(\cK)/G(\cO)$ does not depend on a choice of triangulation.
-Of course, the map does depend on choosing the $\lambda_i$: we get a different map for each choice of $\lambda_i$.
-Thus it is better to think that for every point in $\A_{G,S}(\cK_{>0})$, we have a family of positive configurations in $G(\cK)/G(\cO)$, parameterized by all choices of $\lambda_i$ that are ``large enough'' for some lifts of the flags.
-It turns out that there exist lifts $g_i$ of $F_i$ such that $\lambda_i$ are large enough for some lifts if and only if they are large enough for the lifts $g_i$.
+Thus the map from configurations in $G/U(\cK)$ to configurations in $G(\cK)/G(\cO)$ does not depend on the choice of triangulation.
+Of course, the map does depend on choosing the $\lambda_i$: we get a different map for each choice of $\lambda_i$, or a map

+Thus it is better to think that for every point in $\A_{G,S}(\cK_{>0})$, we have a cone of positive configurations in $G(\cK)/G(\cO)$, parameterized by all choices of $\lambda_i$ that are ``large enough'' for some lifts of the flags.
+These families of positive configurations in $\Gr$ give a configuration of cones inside $\Gr$.

+It turns out that there exist lifts $g_i$ of $F_i$ such that we may choose the $\lambda_i$ minimally.
+In other words, a set of coweights $\lambda_i$ is large enough for some choice lifts only if they are large enough for the particular lifts $g_i$.
+A statement equivalent to this, though in somewhat different language, appears in \cite{GS}.
+This is discussed further in section 5.7.